C# Read XLSX File

 2. Load WorkBook

 WorkBook is the class of IronXL whose object provides full access to the Excel file and its whole functions.
-For example, if we want to access Excel file, we'd use the code:
+For example, if we want to access an Excel file, we'd use the code:

-WorkBook wb = WorkBook.Load("sample.xlsx");//Excel file path
+WorkBook workBook = WorkBook.Load("sample.xlsx"); // Excel file path

 3. Access Specific WorkSheet